-C languages are, in many ways, the bedrock that most software stands on.
-C languages, unlike Latin, are not only the basis for many other languages but are still heavily used today.
 C and C++ are the oldest and most well-known languages in the family.
-According to PYPL, these languages rank as number six in usage worldwide as of January 2020.
-We’ll compare the two in-depth and help you decide which to consider learning.
+According to PYPL, these languages rank number six in usage worldwide as of January 2020.
+PYPL tracks and ranks the popularity of programming languages.

 Dennis Ritchie first developed C in 1972 at Bell Labs.
-It was originally made to run on the Unix operating system, then was later developed into the core of Unix.
-At its core, C is a general-purpose, compiled, and procedural programming language.
-It is statically typed, and it supports lexical variable scope and recursion.
+It was originally made to run on the Unix operating system.
+Then, the core of Unix was modified to run on C. At its core, C is a general-purpose, compiled, and procedural language.
+It is statically typed and it supports lexical variable scope and recursion.

 At the time of its creation, C was cutting edge, replacing assembly language as the go-to for operating systems like Unix and later Windows.
 It’s considered a low or mid-level programming language because it has a low level of abstraction.

 C++ is just like C; in fact, it’s considered a superset of C. Essentially, C++ is C with additional functionality.
+Bjarne C++ is just like C. In fact, it’s considered a superset of C. Essentially, C++ is C with additional functionality.
 Bjarne Stroustrup created C++ in 1985.
-Stroustrup had created “C with classes,” an extension of the C language that provided lower-level C functionality and speed but with an object-oriented structure.
+Stroustrup had created “C with classes”, an extension of the C language that provided lower-level C functionality and speed but with an object-oriented structure.

 C++ is a compiled, statically typed, and object-oriented programming language.
 It’s hard to start up your computer without running some C++ code.
 Adobe software, Google software, MySQL, and even large parts of Windows itself are all made with C++.